Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

-will emit values with timestamps at 10:02:10, 10:02:20, etc (this is what you want), but if you happened to start it at 10:02:09 then it will submit values with timestamps 10:02:19, 10:02:29, etc. So typically, the values sent by statsd are subject to graphite's quantization and are moved into the past.
+will emit values with timestamps at 10:02:10, 10:02:20, etc (this is what you want), but if you happened to start it at 10:02:09 then it will submit values with timestamps 10:02:19, 10:02:29, etc. So typically, the values sent by statsd are subject to Graphite's quantization and are moved into the past.
 In the latter example, by 9 seconds.
 This can make troubleshooting harder, especially when comparing statsd metrics to metrics from a different service.

-Note: <a href="https://github.com/vimeo/statsdaemon">vimeo/statsdaemon</a> (and possibly other servers as well) will always submit values at quantized intervals so that it's guaranteed to map exactly to graphite's timestamps as long as the interval is correct.
+Note: <a href="https://github.com/vimeo/statsdaemon">vimeo/statsdaemon</a> (and possibly other servers as well) will always submit values at quantized intervals so that it's guaranteed to map exactly to Graphite's timestamps as long as the interval is correct.